 Types of assessment in this course include:

-In addition to our new state-of-the-art Environment and Geography building, you may also have the opportunity to study in the beautiful, medieval King's Manor, the home of our archaeology department, in the heart of the historic city of York.
+In addition to our state-of-the-art Environment and Geography building, you may also have the opportunity to study in the beautiful, medieval King's Manor, the home of our Department of Archaeology, in the heart of the historic city of York

 If English isn't your first language you may need to provide evidence of your English language ability.
 We accept the following qualifications: